What do I need to know about pursuing a career in hospitality?

 I would like to start working in a hotel one day and would like to know if there is anyone that would be willing to have a conversation with me about the basics of getting started in working and managing a hotel.
 I would appreciate any and all feedback, thank you.

 If you love talking to and being with people, the hotel business will be a great profession for you.
 I grew up in the business with mom and dad.
 Learn every aspect of running the business.
-Namely, all concerns in front of the desk, behind the desk, how the cleaning staff perform, how the kitchen staff perform - from top to bottom - it is a monumental task.
+Namely, all concerns in front of the desk, behind the desk, how the cleaning staff performs, how the kitchen staff perform - from top to bottom - it is a monumental task.
 Enroll in a local hospitality course (which I did) while I was operating a 62-room hotel, restaurant/bar/banquet facility.
-The tv reality series, Grand Hotel, was a great show - but now cancelled.
+The tv reality series, Grand Hotel, was a great show - but now canceled.